Zinc Oxide Uses: Medicinal Creams, Calamine Lotion, and Sunscreen

 Zinc Oxide in Sunscreens

-Dermatologists say that we must wear sunscreen to prevent sunburn and reduce the risk of skin cancer and premature skin aging.
-However, although there are several effective sunscreen ingredients, some of them can be absorbed into our bodies through our skin, where they may cause problems.
+Dermatologists say that we should wear sunscreen in order to prevent sunburn and reduce the risk of skin cancer and premature skin aging.
+Although there are several effective sunscreen ingredients, some of them can be absorbed into our bodies through our skin, where they may cause problems.

 Zinc oxide is a broad spectrum sunscreen, meaning it blocks both UVA rays and UVB rays.
 UVA rays have a longer wavelength and penetrate deeper into the skin than UVB rays, which have a shorter wavelength.
 Both types of ultraviolet radiation are dangerous.